vtourraine/ThirdPartyMailer/README.md

 ## How to use

-Getting the list of available clients:
+Getting the list of supported clients:

 ``` swift
 let clients = ThirdPartyMailClient.clients()